Hybrid Goldstone Modes from the Double Copy Bootstrap: BCJ bootstrap

-Imposing this BCJ bootstrap fixes $N_6^{(2)}$ uniquely, while in other cases it still leaves some free parameters which can be seen as contact interactions that are separately BCJ compatible.
+while in other cases it still leaves some free parameters which can be seen as contact interactions that are separately BCJ compatible.
 We provide an overview of these numbers in table~\ref{table:6-point data}.

-Note that the quartic 6-point expression can be interpreted as a product of two quadratic 4-point ones, while this could have also contained the product of two linear 4-points ones with a single quadratic invariant.
-We have verified that this behaviour extends up to septic: $N_6^{(2)}$ up to $N_6^{(6)}$ only decompose into $N_4^{(1)} (I_4^{(3)})^n$ and $N_4^{(2)} I$, where $I$ is an invariant of arbitrary power.
-It would be interesting to understand why this is the case, and whether it extends to higher order.